-The directors are accountable to shareholders for managing the business of the Company and the Board is responsible to shareholders for our overall strategy, governance and performance.
+The directors are accountable to shareholders for the management of our business and affairs and the Board is responsible to shareholders for our overall strategy, governance and performance.
 The Board's role includes:

-- determining the corporate objective which is the foundation for all the actions and decisions of the Board and management; - providing strategic direction to Telstra by approving the corporate strategy and associated performance objectives, monitoring developments and approving any variations; - approving significant business decisions; - approving the annual corporate plan; - overseeing the review and update of corporate governance practices and procedures as necessary to support its commitment to best practice corporate governance in Australia and globally; - appointing, assessing the performance of and determining the remuneration of the CEO, overseeing the performance of senior management and reviewing management succession plans and senior management remuneration arrangements; - overseeing shareholder reporting and communications; - requiring appropriate compliance frameworks and controls to be in place and operating effectively; - monitoring the integrity of internal control and reporting systems and monitoring strategic risk management systems; - · reviewing and approving our statutory accounts and overseeing our financial position; and - approving decisions concerning our capital, including capital restructures and share buy-backs, and determining our dividend policy. - The Board has adopted a charter that details the role and responsibilities of the Board and its members.
+- determining the corporate objective which is the foundation for all the actions and decisions of the Board and management; - providing strategic direction to Telstra by approving the corporate strategy and associated performance objectives, monitoring developments and approving any variations; - approving significant business decisions; - approving the annual corporate plan; - overseeing the review and update of corporate governance practices and procedures as necessary to support its commitment to best practice corporate governance in Australia and globally; - appointing, assessing the performance of and determining the remuneration of the CEO, overseeing the performance of senior management and reviewing management succession plans and senior management remuneration arrangements; - overseeing shareholder reporting and communications;

+- requiring appropriate compliance frameworks and controls to be in place and operating effectively; - monitoring the integrity of internal control and reporting systems and monitoring strategic risk management systems; - reviewing and approving our statutory accounts and overseeing our financial position; - approving decisions concerning our capital, including capital restructures and share buy-backs, and determining our dividend policy; and - ensuring we comply with the reporting and other requirements of the Telstra Corporation Act.

+The Board has adopted a charter that details the role and responsibilities of the Board and its members.